Course & Schedule

 - Learn to give effective, constructive and useful notes to other writers, and accept notes from others graciously and judiciously.

-- Meet and interact with Hollywood individuals, some of whom could become future employers and colleagues.
+- Meet and interact with Hollywood individuals, some of whom could become future colleagues.

 - Learn about various studios, agencies and commissioning organizations.